DaniFabi24/UPC_PyGame/README.md

 The objective is to be the last surviving player in the arena.

 * **Setup:** Players connect as agents to control their unique, colored triangular spacecraft.
 The arena is populated with static circular obstacles and is enclosed by reflective energy boundaries.
-* **Game Start:** Once all connected players in the pre-game lobby have indicated their readiness to compete, the game server initiates a countdown sequence, signaling the imminent start of the match.
+* **Game Start:** Once all connected players in the pre-game lobby have indicated their readiness to compete (Right Shift Key), the game server initiates a countdown sequence, signaling the imminent start of the match.
 * **Gameplay:** Players pilot their spacecraft using directional thrust for movement and rotational commands for aiming.
 Skillful navigation is crucial to avoid collisions with both the static obstacles scattered throughout the arena and the dynamic boundaries that enclose the play space.
 Strategic positioning is key to engaging opposing players effectively.
 * **Combat:** The primary form of interaction between players is through the firing of colored energy projectiles.
 These projectiles travel in a straight line from the firing player's spacecraft.
 Direct hits on an opponent's spacecraft inflict damage, gradually reducing their overall health.
 To ensure a fair initial engagement, a temporary period of invulnerability and shooting restriction is applied immediately after a player enters the arena (spawn protection).
 * **Elimination:** When a player's spacecraft sustains enough damage to deplete their health to zero, they are considered eliminated from the current game round.
 Their agent will no longer be able to control their spacecraft.